ritiks236/react-todo-app/README.md

 # Broken React TO-DO Application

 This React TO-DO application has intentionally been broken to test your debugging and problem-solving skills.
-There are six critical issues that need to be fixed in order to restore the functionality of the application.
+There are 7 critical issues that need to be fixed in order to restore the functionality of the application.
 Follow the instructions below to address each issue.

 ## Instructions